 Recently, I watched a Google Talk by an eminent Graphic Designer.
-It was a fascinating talk of how MIT got its logo.
+It was a fascinating talk about how MIT got its logo.
 What amazed me was the more-than-a-year long journey it took to arrive at the MIT family of logos.

 I find so many clients telling me with a straight face that they want their deliverables by “yesterday”!
 And most of us, designers and developers, actually try to comply.
 While I understand that “time is money”, I don’t quite understand why so many businesses don’t realize that “all good things take time”.

-Jamie Curl, a successful candy maker, explains this so well, when she says “you have to give the candy that’s cooking, the time it deserves”, just like “you have to give a project the time it deserves”.
+Jamie Curl, a successful candy maker, explains this so well when she says “you have to give the candy that’s cooking, the time it deserves”, just like “you have to give a project the time it deserves”.
 When making candy, you cannot refrigerate it to cool it.
 You HAVE to allow it to cool down naturally.

 Good things take time.